Find Trade Colleges

 $15,300 Average Tuition & Fees

 Our 2023 rankings named White Mountains Community College the best value school in New Hampshire for trade school students working on their degree.
-White Mountains Community College is located in Berlin, New Hampshire and has a very small student population.
-In 2021-2022, this school awarded 205 degrees to qualified students.
+This very small public school is located in Berlin, New Hampshire, and it awarded 205 degrees in 2021-2022.

 Out-of-state tuition fees for undergraduate students at White Mountains Community College are $15,300 per year.